Dave Devall: Retirement

 Devall retired on April 3, 2009.
 Two days earlier, it had been announced that Devall had set the newly created Guinness World Record for the "longest career as a weather forecaster" at 48 years, 2 months, and 27 days.
 That record was surpassed by fellow Canadian broadcast weather forecaster Peter Coade in 2013.

 As part of his send-off, CFTO and the City of Toronto announced that the roadway leading to CTV's Toronto studios, Channel Nine Court, had been temporarily renamed "Dave Devall Way" in his honour.

 Following retirement, Devall has made appearances in television commercials for local businesses, including an area Toyota dealership in 2010 and Loblaws in 2011.
 In July 2012, Devall appeared in a string of commercials for Shoppers Drug Mart.

 He was also one of several retired longtime CFTO employees (including the more recent departures of Tom Gibney (2007) and Jim Junkin (2010)) who returned for a retrospective on the station's fiftieth anniversary on December 31, 2010.
 He appeared briefly at the end of longtime CTV anchor Christine Bentley's final broadcast on September 14, 2012.

+One of Devall's major appearances after retiring was as the master of ceremonies for the 2013 Portraits of Honour Juno Beach Dinner Gala, in Cambridge, Ontario.
 In 2020, Devall was interviewed about his work on Definition for the GameTV documentary series The Search for Canada's Game Shows.

-Recently, Dave was the master of ceremonies for the Portraits of Honour Juno Beach Dinner Gala accompanying Cambridge artist, Dave Sopha.